fzipi/employee-challenge/vagrant/README.md

 - Installs required roles from the galaxy.
 - Installs `python` needed for Ansible.
 - Provisions using ansible the needed services.
 - Configures a port forwarding from 8080 on the host, to port 80 on the guest.
-As you may have port 8080 already forwarded or in use, I've added `auto_correct: true` for the `config.vm.networ "forward_port"`, so at boot it will inform you about the free port mapping chosen for the forwarding.
+As you may have port 8080 already forwarded or in use, I've added `auto_correct: true` for the `config.vm.networ "forward_port"`, so at VM boot it will inform you about the free port mapping which has been chosen for the forwarding.

 Now you can [access the application](http://localhost:8080) on localhost port 8080 (or whatever port has been selected by the vagrant runtime).